 In truth, I am closed-minded about one thing.
 I’m closed-minded to other other approaches to evaluating medical therapies besides sound, scientific methods.
 Oh, sure, there are other methods (CLICK HERE to read my article, “But It Works for Me”).
 But in the past six or seven decades – that’s all the time that people have really used scientific methods – when it comes to finding out if things really work, it’s proven a superior method to anything else.

 Happily, there’s an alternative to a mind that is perpetually open, or one that is shut down and closed.
 The alternative an active, objective mind.
 An objective mind is both open and closed.
 It’s open to facts, to good evidence, and logic.
 It is open to the use of reason.
 But especially when it comes evaluating medicines, and medical treatments, an active, objective mind is also closed: closed to things like feelings, beliefs, blind faith, hunches, and cultural tradition.
 An active, objective mind simply asks for objective proof.
 It’s really not reasonable to “keep an open mind” about something that’s implausible, or for which there isn’t good evidence.
 An open, objective mind will critically look at the claims being made for a treatment, and see how they match up with reality, and with what’s known.
 An open, objective mind gives priority to facts over feelings.

 Don’t fall for the “open mind” trap.
 Heaven forbid you state a controversial opinion – like I seem to do, with some regularity – you might be labeled “closed-minded.”
-But don’t have either.
-Instead, have an active, objective mind.
+But try not to have either.
+Instead, ask questions, and have an active, objective mind.
 It’ll serve you (and your horse) well.